 However, for students who are ready to commit to a course of study in the chemical sciences, the College of Chemistry is a good choice.
 The College of Chemistry is a small, collegial college within a large cosmopolitan university.
-The 850 undergraduates have access to a broad array of research facilities and other resources including a strong support staff.
+The 850 undergraduates have access to a broad array of research facilities and other resources, including a strong support staff.

-Find out more about the College of Chemistry by contacting the College of Chemistry Freshman Adviser.
+Find out more about the College of Chemistry by contacting the College of Chemistry Freshman Adviser (http://chemistry.berkeley.edu/ugrad/ current-students/advisers) .